Book 2, Chap. 2a: Money as Part of the General Stock of Society (the Cost of Maintaining the National Capital)

 - When the expenses can be reduced without reducing the produce, the gross rent remains same and the net rent is increased.

-9 The expence of maintaining the fixed capital is excluded from the net revenue of society.
+9 The cost of maintaining the fixed capital is excluded from the society’s net revenue.

-- The expense of maintaining the circulating capital is included in the net revenue of society.
+- The cost of maintaining the circulating capital is included in the society’s net revenue.

 - The last three parts of circulating capital are provisions, materials, and finished work.